Before you allow your auto policy to renew, check out our tips on how to get great car insurance.

 - Address where you reside and where the cars are located

-- Your current car insurance policy and expiration date
+- Your current auto insurance policy information and expiration date

-You will likely want to answer any additional questions asked of you to see if you qualify for any discounts before you buy car insurance.
+You will likely want to answer any additional questions asked of you to see if you qualify for any discounts before buying car insurance.

 5. Understand What Factors Affect The Cost Of Your Car Insurance